 Getting ready to write out your New Year’s resolutions for 2024?
 Why not make this year’s resolution a green one and include a commitment to recycling and sustainability?
 After all, it is something we can all do and make a better future for ourselves and our planet.

-You’ve probably heard the standard advice about making New Year’s resolutions stick—make them realistic, make yourself accountable to others.
-You might have even heard of the acronym SMART, which represents the gold standard of goal achievement, i.e., making resolutions specific, measurable, achievable, relevant and time-bound.
+But we have to do more than just say we are making a commitment to being greener.
+We need to hedge our resolutions by being SMART, which represents the gold standard of goal achievement, i.e., making resolutions specific, measurable, achievable, relevant and time-bound.
 What’s often missing is the “how”: how to implement these principles in setting goals for the new year, and how to make sure you’re sticking with them.

 - Achievable: The checklist method helps you spot gaps in your goal-making so you’re not trying to go from 0 to 60 without a proper warm-up.
 The American Psychological Association recommends changing one behavior at a time, and checklists by nature are oriented toward exactly that—one item at a time.

-- Relevant: The idea behind this tenet is that goals should be meaningful to you, not something that’s decided on a whim or because it simply sounds like a good idea.
+- Relevant: Goals should be meaningful to you, like sustainability, and not something that’s decided on a whim or because it simply sounds like a good idea.
 The act of sitting down, pen in hand, to create your checklist inherently helps clarify what’s worthwhile to you.
 As Kathleen Adams at The Center for Journal Therapy puts it, the act of writing by hand in a journal creates what’s known as a “constant presence”: intimate, personal and relatable.

 - Time-Bound: If your checklist is structured according to the principles above, it will lend itself to being naturally time-bound—that is, it will be a series of smaller goals that surge toward your larger resolution, which keeps your goal top of mind.
 So start with something small like reusing boxes to sort and separate various other recyclables, like plastic, glass and paper.